ademibowale/Capstone_projects/README.md

  This project is the Final capstone project of my first module at microverse.
 It is aim at building responsive UI of an online website for  Music Entertainment Industry , so in this project I built the home and the about page of the conference page (and readable) on all screens.
 The template I used to create this template was originally designed by [Cindy Shin in Behance.](https://www.behance.net/adagio07)

+# This project is a part of my Microverse curriculum.
+This is made as Final Project (Capstone), of 1st Module at Microverse in order to attract job opportunities.
+The main objective is to develop a professional website which showcase my professional skills and also will meet the requirements of a client and be able to meet deadlines.

 ## Screenshot Image

 - I built this website from scratch and it was designed in accordance to First Microverse Capstone Project Requirements.